Dev-P-L/Sentiment-Analysis--Amazon-Reviews/README.md

 - This project is comprised of twelve files.
 - All code is included in SA_Amazon_Code.Rmd.
 - Insights, results and methods are in SA_Amazon_Insights&Results.html.

+- Wishing to visualize SA_Amazon_Insights&Results.html?

+  * You could open it in GitHub Desktop.

+  * Alternatively, you could use the URL https://rawcdn.githack.com/Dev-P-L/Bank-Marketing/17b63a112231f23fa7729ed62b9a5998b0a1adad/Report.html which, when activated, delivers SA_Amazon_Insights&Results.html to the browser with the correct Content-Type headers.
+The URL has been obtained by introducing the GitHub URL of SA_Amazon_Insights&Results.html into https://raw.githack.com/ as suggested in https://stackoverflow.com/questions/6551446/can-i-run-html-files-directly-from-github-instead-of-just-viewing-their-source .

+  * Alternatively again, you could knit SA_Amazon_Code.Rmd or ask me by email for a copy of SA_Amazon_Insights&Results.html.

 ## Executive Summary